basecamp/handbook/orgchart.md

 #### Core Product

 Core Product works on new features for Basecamp together with the product designers.
-They’re also responsible for the user-facing backend systems such as Queenbee, 37id, and the API. **Jeff Hardy** is the team lead and works with Kasper Timm Hansen, and Pratik Naik.
+They’re also responsible for the user-facing backend systems such as Queenbee, 37id, and the API. **Jeff Hardy** is the team lead and works with Jamis Buck, Daniel Colson, Kasper Timm Hansen, and Pratik Naik.

 #### Mobile